Characteristics of the Sport

 The Training Diet - Week-Round Recovery

 Athletes will get the most out of each training session if they are adequately fuelled and hydrated.
-The focus of the overall eating plan should be nutritious carbohydrate-rich foods such as pasta, rice, bread, fruit, and flavoured dairy products which will provide the muscles with their training fuel.
-Moderate amounts of low-fat protein sources such as lean meat, lean poultry, fish, eggs and vegetarian sources should be added to these foods to balance the meal, as well as incorporating additional fruit and vegetables to provide vitamins and minerals.
+The focus of the overall nutrition plan should be nutritious carbohydrate-rich foods such as pasta, rice, bread, fruit, starchy vegetables and dairy products which will provide the muscles with their training fuel.
+Moderate amounts of low-fat protein sources such as lean meat, lean poultry, fish, eggs, dairy and vegetarian sources should be added to these foods to balance the meal, as well as incorporating additional fruit and vegetables to provide vitamins and minerals.
 Overall, the athlete needs to have their training under-pinned by a nutrition plan that provides all their nutritional needs, while allowing them to gradually achieve and maintain a lean physique suited to their weight category.